Buffalo shooter targeted Black neighborhood, officials say

 New York State Police said troopers were called early last June to the high school then attended by the alleged gunman, Payton Gendron, for a report that a 17-year-old student had made threatening statements.

-Gendron threatened to carry out a shooting at Susquehanna Valley High School, in Conklin, New York, around the time of graduation, a law enforcement official who spoke on condition of anonymity said.
+Gendron had threatened to carry out a shooting at Susquehanna Valley High School, in Conkin, New York, around the time of graduation, a law enforcement official who spoke on condition of anonymity said.
 The official was not authorized to speak publicly on the investigation.

 Buffalo Police Commissioner Joseph Gramaglia said Gendron had no further contact with law enforcement after his release from the hospital.